apache/openwhisk/docs/actions-actionloop.md

 actionloop-demo-ruby-v2.6   latest              df3e77c9cd8f        8 days ago          94MB
 ```

 So we have built a new image `actionloop-demo-ruby-v2.6`.
-However, aside from the renaming, internally is still the old Python.
-We will change it to support Ruby in the rest of the tutorial.
+However, aside from the renaming, internally it will still contain a Python runtime which we will change as we continue in this tutorial.

 ## Preparing the Docker environment